Justincheng2005/Edibly/README.md

 # Edibly - Campus Dining Application

-Edibly is a web application that helps students find and explore dining options across campuses in the Five College Consortium.
+Edibly is a web-based dietary profiling app that helps users navigate local dining options based on their dietary needs/allergies, and preferences.
+The platform allows users to create a profile, specify allergies with severity levels, and receive personalized dining recommendations across the Five Colleges.

 ## Features

 - Browse dining halls by college
 - View dining hall details and hours
-- Search for meals (coming soon)
+- Search for meals
-- User profiles (coming soon)
+- User profiles

 ## Project Structure